 - Are tight [rule of thumb: no heads in a 4 x 6 photo should be smaller than a dime]

 - Show no more than 3-4 people (unless unique group shot)

 - If people in photo are to be named, identify from left to right, row by row in your email.

-- Include name and daytime/cell phone numbers of unit contact person in the email
+- Include name and daytime/cell phone numbers of a unit contact person in the email

 What Makes A Good Photo?

-This is a good photo.
-It is in focus, clear, and well-lit.
+- A good photo is in focus, clear, and well-lit.

 Write a "News Release"